Research output per year

 2001, MA (with distinction) International Political Economy, The University of Manchester

-1997, BA (Hons) Politics, University of Newcastle-upon-Tyne
+1997, BA (Hons) Politics, Newcastle University

 Greig is Senior Fellow of the Higher Education Academy.

-He is an active member of the Co-Working Research Collective (CORECOL), with Ödül Bozkurt (Sussex), Jennifer Johns (Bristol), Harry Pitts (Exeter), and Edward Yates (Sheffield).
+He is an active member of the Coworking Research Collective (CORECOL), with Ödül Bozkurt (Sussex), Jennifer Johns (Bristol), Harry Pitts (Exeter) and Edward Yates (Sheffield).

 Completed PGR Supervisions